ianrasmussen05/programming-languages-2021/syllabus.md

 ## Required Text

 The technical content of the course will be distributed [lecture-by-lecture](lecture-by-lecture.md).
-For general background you should read [Goedel-Escher-Bach](GEB.md).
+For general background I recommend to read [Goedel-Escher-Bach](GEB.md).

 ## Course Materials